catsandcolors/CatsandColors-NFT-Contract/README.md

-# NinoArteiroRebellion---NFT-Contract
+# CatsandColors---NFT-Contract
-Contract code (NFT) of Nino Arteiro
+Contract code (NFT) of mel duARTE - Cats and Colors